tlverse/tmle3mopttx/README.md

 In order to avoid nested cross-validation, `tmle3mopttx` relies on split-specific estimates of 𝔼(*Y*|*A*, *W*) and *P*(*A*|*W*) in order to estimate the rule, as described by Coyle et al. In addition, the targeted maximum likelihood estimates of the mean performance under the estimated rule are obtained using CV-TMLE.
 The implementation supports categorical treatments, providing three different versions for the rule estimation, as well as Q-learning.

-For additional background on Targeted Learning and previous work on optimal individualized treatment regimes, please consider consulting van der Laan, Polley, and Hubbard (2007), Zheng and van der Laan (2010), van der Laan and Rose (2011), van der Laan and Luedtke (2015), Luedtke and van der Laan (2016), R. (2017) and van der Laan and Rose (2018).
+For additional background on Targeted Learning and previous work on optimal individualized treatment regimes, please consider consulting van der Laan, Polley, and Hubbard (2007), Zheng and van der Laan (2010), van der Laan and Rose (2011), van der Laan and Luedtke (2015), Luedtke and van der Laan (2016), Coyle (2017) and van der Laan and Rose (2018).

 ------------------------------------------------------------------------